Interactions of galaxies outside clusters and massive groups: Introduction

-In regard to star formation activity, following Zwicky's suggestion that collisions would be frequent within dense galaxy clusters, \citet{1951ApJ...113..413S} argued that strong shock waves could push the interstellar gas out of these galaxies resulting in scarcity of late-type spiral galaxies with substantial ongoing star formation in clusters. \citet{1978ApJ...219...46L} identified interacting galaxies from Atlas of Peculiar Galaxy, and determined that many of these galaxies had recently undergone a burst of star formation \citep[see also][]{2010ApJ...721..297M}.
-Several groups (e.g. \citealt{1982ApJ...252..102C,1985AJ.....90..708K,1987AJ.....93.1011K}) have observed and found bursts of star formation associated with tidal interactions. \citet{2007ApJ...671.1538B} constructed an isolated ``field'' galaxy mock sample using cosmological N-Body simulations and compared it with ``field'' galaxy sample from 2dF data to establish that a large fraction of the galaxies that experience close passes respond with triggered star formation.\citet{2012MNRAS.425.2313T} find the tendency of close pairs in high-density environments to have fewer low specific SFR galaxies than non-pairs, whereas pairs in low-density environments have the opposite trend.
-Star formation related properties, such as color and emission-line flux, are found to be directly correlated with environmental density \citep{2004MNRAS.353..713K,2005ApJ...631..208B,2005ApJ...621..201C,2011MNRAS.412..591P,2012ApJ...747...42I}.
-In addition, SFR and the fraction of star-forming galaxies is reported to be decreasing with increasing galaxy density \citep{2001ApJ...559..606C,2002MNRAS.334..673L,2003ApJ...584..210G,2004MNRAS.349.1251M,2010MNRAS.404.1745M,2011MNRAS.416.2182E}.
+In regard to star formation activity, following Zwicky's suggestion that collisions would be frequent within dense galaxy clusters, Spitzer \& Baade (1951) argued that strong shock waves could push the interstellar gas out of these galaxies resulting in scarcity of late-type spiral galaxies with substantial ongoing star formation in clusters.
+Larson \& Tinsley (1978) identified interacting galaxies from Atlas of Peculiar Galaxy, and determined that many of these galaxies had recently undergone a burst of star formation (see also McQuinn {\em et al.} 2010).
+Several groups (e.g. Condon {\em et al.} 1982; Keel {\em et al.} 1985; Kennicutt {\em et al.} 1987) have observed and found bursts of star formation associated with tidal interactions.
+Barton {\em et al.} (2007) constructed an isolated ``field'' galaxy mock sample using cosmological N-Body simulations and compared it with ``field'' galaxy sample from 2dF data to establish that a large fraction of the galaxies that experience close passes respond with triggered star formation.
+Tonnesen \& Cen (2012) find the tendency of close pairs in high-density environments to have fewer low specific SFR galaxies than non-pairs, whereas pairs in low-density environments have the opposite trend.
+Star formation related properties, such as color and emission-line flux, are found to be directly correlated with environmental density (Kauffmann {\em et al.} 2004; Blanton {\em et al.} 2005b; Christlein \& Zabludoff 2005; Patton {\em et al.} 2011; Ideue {\em et al.} 2012).
+In addition, SFR and the fraction of star-forming galaxies is reported to be decreasing with increasing galaxy density (Carter {\em et al.} 2001; Lewis {\em et al.} 2002; G{\'o}mez {\em et al.} 2003; Mateus \& SodrÃ© 2004; Mahajan {\em et al.} 2010; Ellison {\em et al.} 2011.